ghc/ghc/docs/users_guide/using-warnings.rst

        single: orphan instances, warning
        single: orphan rules, warning

-    An instance is "orphan" if it appears in a module in which neither the class nor the type being instanced are declared in the same module.
+    An instance is an "orphan" if it appears in a module in which neither the class nor the type being instanced are declared in the same module.
     These flags allow selectively suppress a :ghc-flag:`-Worphans`